 Before committing to a platform, run through these evaluation criteria:

 If you're a product team building document workflows into your application, Anvil covers the four capabilities you'd otherwise need separate vendors for: PDF filling, PDF generation, embedded e-signatures, and multi-step Workflows that tie webforms to documents and signatures.
+That consolidation is the point: one API and one vendor in place of a stitched-together stack of single-purpose tools.

 The multiple integration paths for PDF filling (direct API call, embedded in e-sign packets, or triggered by Workflow webforms) mean you can start with the simplest approach and add complexity as your use case grows.
 Embedded signing via iframe and React components keeps the user inside your product.
 And Workflows' ability to plug into an existing DocuSign account removes the "rip and replace" risk from your e-sign stack.